remla25-team12/operation/README.md

 ## Assignment 1

 The docker-compose.yaml successfully launches both containers (`app` and `model-service`).
 They communicate with each other over a shared Docker network, and only `app`'s port is exposed to the host.
 The app frontend can be used to query the model for predictions.
 All libraries and containers are released using automatic versioning via a GitHub workflow.
-We do not yet have additional interaction options (e.g. flagging incorrect predictions).
+We implemented additional interaction options:

+- Users are shown the predicted sentiment of the review and can indicate if the prediction is correct or not.
+- Our frontend has a "People" page with our pictures that redirect to LinkedIn pages when clicked by the users (used in continuous experimentation).

 ## Assignment 2